 On the other hand, complex carbs digest more slowly, causing less impact on blood sugar levels.
 For example, foods high in fiber slow digestion and keep you full for longer.
 They include green veggies, whole grains, lentils, beans, and peas.

 It’s best to consume the same carb quantity per meal from day to day.
 So, if you had 40 grams of complex carbohydrates this morning, you should have the same quantity tomorrow morning.

 Still, you will learn how each type and quantity of carbs affect your blood sugar levels over time.

 As you can see, you don’t need to follow a specific diet to control your blood sugar.
-Instead, follow these tips and avoid or limit the foods which spike your blood sugar, and eat anything else in moderate amount.
+Instead, follow these tips avoid or limit the foods which spike your blood sugar, and eat anything else in a moderate amount.